Recycle These Please

 - Bring your own refillable mug when visiting a campus or community coffee shop.

-- Donate your unwanted clothing or other household items to charitable organizations so that other people may
+- Donate your unwanted clothing or other household items to charitable organizations so that other people may benefit.

 - Use items like tote bags or computer paper that are made from recycled materials.